 Some of Kimberly-Clark’s brands, such as Kotex and Kleenex, have been fixtures in American households since the 1920s and reached an almost iconic status.
-Although there are dozens of facial tissue brands on the market, Kleenex is undoubtedly the most popular among American consumers to the point that the name Kleenex has become synonymous with tissues in general.
+Although there are dozens of facial tissue brands on the market, Kleenex is consistently among the American consumers' favorites, to the point that the name Kleenex has become synonymous with tissues in general.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date